manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ### Wait...

 > ***Isn't this traits?***<br>
- Traits provide internal polymorphism, but at the price of adopting inheritance's single-object model.
-Composition with traits is limited to *compile-time* configuration, where they are folded into the hosting class, sacrificing independent runtime identity.
+ Traits provide internal polymorphism, but at the price of adopting inheritance's single-object model: they are folded into the hosting class at *compile-time*, sacrificing both runtime-configured compositions and independent runtime identity.
  Internal polymorphism, but not independent runtime components.

 > ***Doesn't Kotlin do this?***<br>
- Kotlin's `by`, Lombok's `@Delegate`, and Scala's `export` are all examples of ordinary *object composition*.
+ Kotlin's `by` and Scala's `export` are examples of ordinary *object composition*.
 They provide independent components (the first column), but not internal polymorphism: ordinary composition results in the "Swing club!" result above.

+**Parts provides both in arbitrary compositions.**

 ---

 <!-- TOC -->